-With New York State being a top five U.S. producer of the fruit, apple picking is a popular fall activity in the region.
+Apple picking is a popular fall activity in the tri-state area, especially with New York State being a top five U.S. producer of the crispy fruit.
 One of the best places to do so is Fishkill Farms, a family-owned orchard and farm for over 100 years.
 For just a $5 admission fee, you can escape NYC by picking your way through 270 acres of Crimson Crisp, Galarina, Mutsu, Rome, Idared and other delicious apple varieties.

-Fishkill Farms is perfect for a day trip, but you can find simple accommodations nearby and make a weekend getaway out of it!
+Fishkill Farms is perfect distance from the city for a day trip, but you can find simple accommodations nearby and make a weekend getaway out of it!

 Getting there from NYC: Take the Metro-North’s Hudson Line towards Poughkeepsie and get off at Beacon.

-2. Hiking and visiting an open-air museum in Orange County, NY
+2. Hike and visit an open-air museum in Orange County, NY

-If you love hiking, art and fall foliage, fit all three into one weekend by visiting upstate New York’s Orange County.
+If you love hiking, art and fall foliage, fit all three into one weekend by visiting Orange County in upstate New York.
 Storm King Art Center — which you may recognize from Aziz Ansari’s Netflix series Master of None — is a 500-acre outdoor sculpture museum in Mountainville, NY surrounded by fall foliage as far as the eye can see.
 Created in 1960, it now contains one of the largest collections of contemporary outdoor sculptures in the country.

 The nearby Storm King State Park also contains several hiking trails offering killer views of the Catskills, the Hudson Valley and all their vibrant fall foliage.
 Hikers love the undisturbed, wild nature of the trails and their varying levels of difficulty.